These Gmail tips and tricks can make sending, reading, and managing your emails faster and easier, saving you an incredible amount of time.

 Gmail lets you customize your inbox display according to your tastes!

-When the dialog box pops up, you can choose the Gmail message categories you want in your inbox tab.
+And when the dialog box pops up, you can choose the Gmail message categories you want in your inbox tab.

-Enable the Gmail setting for priority inbox — this displays all your important emails and unread emails first, starred emails second, and everything else at the bottom.
+Enable the Gmail setting for Priority Inbox — this displays all your important emails and unread emails first, starred emails second, and everything else at the bottom.

 10. Snooze Email Notifications

-When a Gmail user doesn’t want to reply to or check an email thread at the moment, they can activate Gmail’s snooze feature.
+When a Gmail user doesn’t want to reply to or check an email thread at the moment, they can activate Gmail’s Snooze feature.
 This will hide the email from your inbox, and it will reappear like an unread message at a time of your choice.

 You can even create Google tasks from emails to ensure that you remember to reply to these snoozed emails.
-Just drag an email to the Tasks area of the right toolbar, and a task for that email will automatically be created.

 11. Mute and Archive Emails